jameswquinn/Webpack-Preact-Jest-Starter/README.md

 # Webpack Preact Jest Starter

 This is a production-ready starter template for building Preact applications with Webpack and Jest.
-It includes image optimization for responsive designs and is configured for easy deployment to Vercel.
+It includes image optimization for responsive designs, Progressive Web App (PWA) features, and is configured for easy deployment to Vercel.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fjameswquinn%2Fwebpack-preact-jest-starter)